 While you can wear a two-piece bathing suit under clothing, wearing a swimsuit alone usually leads to discomfort from the harness, the terrain, or the dreaded wardrobe malfunction.
 Wear something that can get muddy, dirty or snagged.

-Bring a cloth mask, a towel and a dry set of clothing to change into at the end of the trip, so that you can ride back in comfort.
+Bring a cloth mask, a towel and a dry set of clothes to change into at the end of the trip, so that you can continue on with your journey in comfort.
 Leave all jewelry (including wedding rings) at your accommodations, as you won't be able to wear it on the tour.
-It's very unlikely that items lost in the pond during the tour are retrievable.
+Items lost in the pond during the tour are usually not retrievable.

 Rain or shine, we go.
 There is at least a little rain in the rainforest every day.
 When very rainy weather causes water levels to rise too high to safely use the waterfalls, we use stations that are a safe distance from the water course.
 High water days are very thrilling, as the roaring waterfalls make for a spectacular sight.
 We operate in a protected valley away from the ocean; unlike most other outdoor tours, it's very rare for us to cancel due to weather.

 Yes, rappelling is often the perfect activity for families with active kids and teens.
 Children 10 or older who weigh at least 70 lbs. may participate in the Classic Rappel tour when accompanied by an adult.
 Children 14 or older who weigh at least 90 lbs may participate in the Extended Zip Rappel Tour when accompanied by an adult.
-If a member of your party who's under the age of 18 is not accompanied by a parent, we can send a participation form for an e-signature before tour time to the child's parent.
+If a member of your party who's under the age of 18 is not accompanied by his/her parent, we can send a participation form for an e-signature before tour time to the child's parent.
 We're not able to accept a signature of a relative, family friend or adult sibling in lieu of a parent signature.

 Your guides will provide you with plenty of bottled water.

 Yes, there are two flush toilets on-site at the gear shed, and two private changing rooms.
-Once at the falls, we ask that you exit the streams and pools and "water the plants" in the surrounding forest.
+Once at the waterfalls, we ask that you exit the streams and pools and "water the plants" in the surrounding forest.

 Yes; however, mosquitoes don't land well in breezy or foggy conditions, and they don't usually come out into sunny areas.
 We have repellent wipes, but you probably won't need them.
 Wearing a long-sleeved shirt will protect you from most bites.
-Please do not use spray repellent, as it damages the helmets, harnesses and gear.
+Please do not use spray or DEET repellent, as it damages the helmets, harnesses and gear.